 What Is a Painting Contractor, Anyway?

-A painting contractor is a painter who works for a general contractor or is hired directly by a homeowner.
+Professional painting contractors are professional painters who work for a general contractor or are hired directly by a homeowner.
 Painting contractors are usually small outfits, ranging from the solo painting pro to the small company of 15-20 painters.
 They mainly focus on painting, but some specialize in other areas like staining, wallpapering, and drywall repair.

 How Do I Find One?

 Aggregators like Angie’s List or HomeAdvisor are a good place to start.
 Paintzen also has am extensive platform of paint contractors.
 Word of mouth is the best way to get a good contractor.
 Also, many companies put up signs when they’re working on a home, so scope out signs in neighbors’ yards.
 You can also look for painters’ vans parked in front of houses and take down the name and number.

 Reviews, references, and past projects are a great place to start.
 Yelp and Google reviews are great sites to see this information.

 Also, only use painters who are licensed and insured.
 This ensures your home is protected against mishaps.
 And it’s even more necessary if you’re doing a project with oil-based products.
 That’s because some oil-based finishes like stains, varnishes, and polishes, can heat spontaneously as they dry.
 So, if an inexperienced or careless contractor leaves a pile of wet rags in a room, they can heat up spontaneously and catch on fire, putting your house at risk.

 Most contractors are equipped to do any paint job, from a single room to a whole house.
 They have years of experience with all types of products, surfaces, and environments.
 They have access to any type of equipment or supplies they might need.
 They can complete a job quickly and with the highest quality.

 Assuming they’re doing your home’s interior, here are the services they usually offer: